fmw/clojure-blog-search-www/README.rst

 http://localhost:3000 with the web application.
 You do need Git, a working Java environment and a copy of `Leiningen`_, however.

+You can also see a hosted version of this code in action at: http://clojure-blog-search.vixu.com/.

 Questions?
 ----------